elucian/bee/syntax/overview.md

 ## Expression rules

-Expression rules are based on a single expression.
+These rules have on single expression to compute a result.

 **syntax**
 ```